facebook pixel Skip to main content

 Director

-Suzanne Wolfe is the Vice President of Organizational Development at Danaher Corporation headquartered in Washington D.C.
-Suzanne has held several positions in the Danaher organization over the last 30 years.
-In her role as Vice President of Human Resources & Communications for the SCIEX business, she facilitated the transfer of the manufacturing facility from Concord, Ontario to Singapore.
-Suzanne led the acquisition and integration of three businesses in the US, the acquisition of two carve-outs from sister companies in the US and India, the divestiture of a business in the US and the closure of a product line globally.
+Suzanne Wolfe is an experienced executive who recently retired as the Vice President of Organizational Development at Danaher Corporation, a global science and technology innovator headquartered in Washington D.C.
+During her 30-year tenure at Danaher, Suzanne held several leadership positions.
+As Vice President of Human Resources & Communications for the SCIEX business, a leading provider of mass spectrometry solutions, she pioneered the establishment of a Human Resources and Development function that spanned three continents: North America, Europe, and Asia.
+She facilitated the complex transfer of the manufacturing operations from Concord, Ontario, to Singapore and Shanghai, China, expanding SCIEX’s functional footprint.
+Suzanne led the acquisition and integration of three businesses in the US, the acquisition of two carve-outs from sister companies in the US and India, and the divestiture of a business in the US, as well as the closure of a product line globally.
 She successfully led the ISO 2000 certification for the quality management system (QMS).
-Under her leadership, SCIEX was ranked number 22 in the Globe and Mail’s Top 100 companies (2002) to work for due to a performance-based culture and a progressive and supportive work environment.
+Under her leadership, SCIEX was ranked number 22 in the Globe and Mail’s Top 100 companies in 2002, a testament to her dedication to fostering a performance-driven and supportive workplace culture.

-Suzanne holds a Bachelor’s degree in Psychology and a Master’s degree in Adult Education from the University of Toronto.
+Suzanne’s academic background includes a Bachelor’s degree in Psychology from the University of Waterloo and a Master’s degree in Adult Education from the University of Toronto.
 She is trained as an executive coach and is a certified change practitioner.

 Southlake Staff Members